 In the winter of 2015, we planted the first section.
 We put rabbit protection around the saplings and staked them.
 They're growing well.

-There is a long stretch of parkland between the road and the houses which have developed along the same lines.
+There is a long stretch of parkland between the road and the houses which we have developed along the same lines.
 We will have to be careful here, as the trees are much closer to the houses.
 In stage 1, we have graded the trees, with the smaller ones closest to the houses, and we have left large spaces between plantings for ease of mowing with a tractor-mounted mower.

 We have to acknowledge gifts of posts from Mitre 10 and stainless steel plates for labels from Cambridge Sheet Metals.
 Engraving was done by a company in Te Rapa at a very favourable price.